 Splashbacks of Distinction are happy to visit your Chingford property to discuss any glass project you may have.
 We can help with advice, supply and fitting of your new glass splashback or other glass products.

-One notable local landmark in Chingford is Queen Elizabeths Hunting Lodge.
+One notable local landmark in Chingford is Queen Elizabeth's Hunting Lodge.
 Originally called the Great Standing, it was built for King Henry VIII in 1543, and was used as a grandstand to watch the hunting of deer, although it has been heavily altered over time.
 The building is located on Chingford Plain within Epping Forest and is open to the public.
 The lodge is preserved under the Epping Forest Preservation Act.
+The forest was given to the people by Queen Victoria in 1878 under the Epping Forest Act, which ensured it was kept free and unenclosed for the public to use.

 All Saints Church in Chingford Mount dates back to the 12th century.
-Directly opposite the church is Chingford Mount Cemetery, best known today as the burial place of the infamous Kray family.
+Directly opposite the church is Chingford Mount Cemetery, best known today as the burial place of the infamous Kray family who ruled the east end of London with their criminal empire.

 Friday Hill House, Simmons Lane, off Friday Hill, dating from 1839, was a manor house built and owned by Robert Boothby Heathcote, who was both the lord of the manor and rector of the local church.
 It was he who paid for the building of the church of St Peter and St Paul in Chingford.
 He is buried in the Boothby family vault in All Saints Churchyard.
 The vault was purchased by Robert Boothby, who lived in the previous manor house.
 The present building has been used as a further education centre, but was put up for sale in 2012.